 Proposed Program Description and Budget

-June 2022
+February 2023

+DRAFT FOR PUBLIC COMMENT

 Residential Low-Income Program “New Jersey Comfort Partners”

 The Residential Low-Income Program known as Comfort Partners (“Comfort Partners” or “Program”), managed by Atlantic City Electric (“ACE”), Jersey Central Power & Light (“JCP&L”), New Jersey Natural Gas (“NJNG”), Elizabethtown Gas (“Elizabethtown”), Rockland Electric Company (“RECO”), Public Service Electric & Gas (“PSE&G”), and South Jersey Gas (“SJG”) (collectively referred to as “Utilities”) is primarily designed to reduce the high cost of energy and lower energy bills by maximizing lifetime energy savings (kWh and therms) per dollar spent.
 This Program is also designed to improve energy affordability for low-income households through energy education, efficiency, and conservation.
 To achieve this objective, several market barriers must be overcome.
 Key among these are: (1) lack of information on either how to improve efficiency or the benefits of efficiency; (2) low-income customers do not have the capital necessary to upgrade efficiency or even, in many cases, keep up with regular bills; (3) low-income customers are the least likely target of market-based residential service providers due to perceptions of less capital, credit risk and/or high transaction costs; and (4) split incentives between renters and landlords.
 The Program addresses these barriers through: